laminas/laminas-validator/docs/book/v2/validators/number-comparison.md

 In the above example, the result is `true` due to the reason that the default search is inclusive of the border values.
 This means in our case that any value from '0' to '10' is allowed; values like '-1' and '11' will return `false`.

-## Excluding upper and lower bounds
+## Excluding Upper and Lower Bounds

 Sometimes it is useful to validate a value by excluding the bounds.
 See the following example: